-Whether it’s siding, windows, or some other home feature can (and should) you paint vinyl?
+Whether it’s siding, windows, or some other home feature the same question comes up time and again.
+Can (and should) you paint vinyl?
 This a question that comes up quite frequently, especially for new homeowners or those inexperienced with vinyl.
-We all know there are advantages to vinyl; it’s long lasting, semi-durable, and requires less maintenance than standard wood siding.
+We all know there are advantages to vinyl.
+It’s long lasting, semi-durable, and requires less maintenance than standard wood siding.
 The downside is, if you don’t like the colors or your home or you experience any kind of damage, vinyl can become a huge headache.
 The good news is, you absolutely CAN make changes to your vinyl to keep it updated.
 Here’s how!

 Keep it Clean

-Whether you actually plan to paint vinyl or you’re just curious about the maintenance needed we highly recommend pressure washing your vinyl home at least once a year.
-This can be done by a professional with a pressure washer or you can do “in-between” washes using your hose.
-This helps keep the vinyl clean and prevents dirt and debris from building up and causing your vinyl to fade.
+Whether you actually plan to paint the exterior of your house where you have vinyl or you’re just curious about the maintenance needed we highly recommend pressure washing your vinyl home at least once a year.
+This can be done by a professional with a pressure washer or can be don “in-between” washes using a hose.
+This does two things.
+It helps keep the vinyl clean and prevents dirt and debris from building up and causing your vinyl to fade.
 If you are planning to paint your vinyl you’ll absolutely want to do a pressure wash prior to ensure you have a clean surface for your paint to adhere to.

 Use Quality Paint